Nondenon/The_Thesaurus_Builder/README.md

 # Thesaurus Hierarchy Builder

 This Python script (terms2broaders.py) automatically builds a hierarchical thesaurus.
 It enriches your terms by fetching broader terms from the Art & Architecture Thesaurus (AAT) using your existing term database.
 The script works in two steps: first, you provide a subset of terms for which you want broader terms; then, you provide your full thesaurus to match these broader terms against.
 Each term in the output is assigned one broader term, ensuring a clean, hierarchical structure.
-Note that all the example data is in Dutch but the script uses the URI's to match the data so it will work on terms in any language, as long as they are matched with their respective AAT entity.
+The script uses the URI's to match the data so it will work on terms in *any language*, as long as they are matched with their respective AAT entity.

 ## Requirements